webmaster442/BookGen/Commands.md

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues

+# Upgrade

+Upgrades the bookgen project to the latest version.
+This command will upgrade the bookgen.json config file to the latest version, and will also upgrade the bookgen.toc.json file to the latest version.

+`BookGen Upgrade [-v] [-d [directory]]`
+`BookGen Upgrade [--verbose] [--dir [directory]]`

+Arguments:

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

 # Validate

 Validate the configuration files used by bookgen in the specified folder.

 `BookGen Validate [-v] [-d [directory]]`
 `BookGen Validate [--verbose] [--dir [directory]]`

 Arguments: